johnypark/ConvNets-keras/ConvNets_keras/UpdateLogs.md

+2/25/2023

+Testing wider layer ResNet.

+Increasing to 60 epochs basically have same validation Top-1 Acc.
+(63%)

+Training ResNet-50 in 20 epochs yielded 63% on validation Top-1 Acc, with mLR = 0.1 and WD = 1e-4

 2/21/2023

 Training on ResNet-50 in 20 epochs with CLR followed by Leslie Smith yielded 49.85 on validation F1.
 Training F1:55.90.
 Note that it is not Top-1 acc, so it underestimates the acc.